0501130164

 Types of Liquidation

 Liquidation is the process of winding up a company's financial affairs and distributing its assets to creditors and shareholders.
-There are two primary types of liquidation: Voluntary Liquidation and Compulsory Liquidation.
+Compulsory and voluntary liquidations are the two main categories of liquidation.

 Voluntary Liquidation